Nakaya Personalization Options

 Personalized Nakaya pens generally require a minimum of four months to be produced and often much longer.
 A 60% non-refundable deposit is required for all Nakaya personalized pens.
 Orders for personalized pens are final and cannot be changed after the order has been placed.

 Nakaya Rolling Stoppers are created in cast silver and made available in eight different finishes and platings: Polished Silver, Unpolished Silver, Fumigated Silver, Vermeil Gold, Matte Gold, Pink Gold, Rhodium, and Ruthenium.
 Gemstone eyes (pictured below) in Emerald, Peridot, Ruby, and Sapphire are available for many Stoppers at an additional cost.

-Please note as well that Nakaya Rolling Stoppers are specially created for each different pen model and that it may not be possible to swap an existing roll stopper between different pens.
+Nakaya Rolling Stoppers are specially created for each different pen model, and it may not be possible to swap an existing roll stopper between different pens.

 Rolling Stopper Finishes and Plating